 Peritonitis Causes Stomach Swelling

 Another common condition that causes stomach swelling in dog is an infection called peritonitis.
 This is a serious infection that occurs when the dog’s stomach or intestine becomes punctured, generally due to bone splinters, tumors, ulcers, or other causes.
 Gallbladder and urinary bladder ruptures can also cause peritonitis.

 Peritonitis is extremely painful for dogs, which can make it easier to detect than bloat.
-Your dog might appear reluctant to move, have a swollen stomach, vomit, or appear lethargic.
+Your dog might appear reluctant to move, throwing up or vomiting, have a swollen stomach, or appear lethargic.
 Emergency veterinary treatment of peritonitis is imperative, since it will most likely lead to shock.
 Treatment of this condition will include IV therapy, antibiotics, and medication for pain relief.
 We will also need to perform surgery to repair any ruptures, remove infected fluid, and flush out the abdomen.